Socio-economic utility and chemical potential: Utility and chemical potential

 which is the main result of this letter.
 Equation (\ref{max-lagrange}) thus provides an answer to the question raised at the beginning of this letter: there is indeed a direct relationship between the socio-economic utility and the chemical potential defined, in analogy to equilibrium physical systems, from the conservation of the number of particles.
 At zero temperature, both quantities can be identified.
 This result might come as a surprise: utility is often thought to be the socio-economic concept most similar to the physical concept of energy (or more precisely, the opposite of the energy), because agents seek to maximize their utility in social systems and physical particles minimize the energy in the zero temperature limit.
 Hence one might have intuitively expected the homogeneity of utility to be linked to a notion of temperature (the thermodynamic variable conjugated to energy), rather than to a chemical potential.
-Note also that the entropic correction to the utility does not involve the local entropy $s$, but its derivative $\partial s/\partial\rho_{qi}$.

 Interestingly, Eq.~(\ref{max-lagrange}) not only provides a link between two apparently unrelated concepts, but also yields a non-trivial prediction on the variations of utility across the system at non-zero temperature.
-As the chemical potential remains uniform at any temperature, one sees from Eq.~(\ref{max-lagrange}) that the utility can be written as $u_{qi}=\lambda_i - T\partial s/\partial\rho_{qi}$, showing that utility becomes non-uniform if $T>0$, and that the corrections to uniformity are given by the derivative of the local entropy.
+As the chemical potential remains uniform at any temperature, one sees from Eq.~(\ref{max-lagrange}) that the utility $u_{qi}=\lambda_i - T\partial s/\partial\rho_{qi}$ becomes non-uniform if $T>0$, and that the corrections to uniformity are given by the derivative of the local entropy.